tearflake/symp-intro/docs/why-the-UI-is-textual.md

 ## **3. Consistency With Symp’s Three Computational Models**

-Symp’s core languages — assembly, lambda calculus, and rewriting — are all:
+Symp’s core languages — imperative, functional, and rewriting model — are all:

-* monochrome
 * textual
 * deterministic
 * symbolic